 What are some potential concerns with Seth Williams?

 There are some concerns that could impact Auburn wide receiver Seth Williams’ 2021 NFL Draft stock.
 Although he worked on his speed at high school, he won’t blow anyone away down the field.
-He has a verified 4.53 seconds 40-yard dash which won’t be the slowest on the pro-day circuit.
-It won’t, however, be among the fastest.
+He ran a 4.49 at his pro day which, while good for his size, is not an elite time.

 Although his speed might not be a massive concern, his lack of quick feet may well be.
 In the NFL where creating separation is key for wide receivers, he doesn’t demonstrate quick feet to help create separation at the line of scrimmage in press coverage.